-The Transport Submodel calculates work, shopping, services/social and education trips for four socio-economic groups and three modes: walking/cycling, public transport and car/motorcycle.
-The model seeks to determine a user-optimum set of flows where car ownership, trip rates and destination, mode and route choice are in equilibrium subject to congestion in the road network.
+The Transport Submodel calculates work, shopping, services/social and education trips for four socio-economic groups and four modes: car/motorcycle, public transport, cycling and walking.
+The model seeks to determine a user-optimum set of flows where car availability, trip rates and destination, mode and route choice are in equilibrium subject to congestion in the road network.